Livers Ain't Cheap: Plot

 Rupert Little is an ex-con, has decided to go straight.
 His little brother James wants to pursue a life of delinquency.
 After being released from jail, James tells Rupert that while he was in jail, he overheard Dexter, a criminal who was arrested for a purse snatching incident, tells his friend Collin that he plans to heist a nightclub on New Year's Eve.
 But when James is suddenly gunned down by Collin, who wanted him out of the way, he lies in a hospital bed.
 When Rupert arrives at the hospital, he learns that James needs a liver transplant.
 Determined to save him, Rupert decides to execute the heist himself to get the money he needs.
-After Rupert quits his job, he assembles a crew of ex-cons, including Dexter who had to break out of prison, his best friend John & his ex-girlfriend Lisa Turtle.
-On the night of the heist, Rupert & his gang enter the nightclub for a climax showdown that spins out of control.
+After Rupert quits his job, he assembles a crew of ex-cons, including Dexter who had to break out of prison, his best friend John and his ex-girlfriend Lisa Turtle.
+On the night of the heist, Rupert and his gang enter the nightclub for a climax showdown that spins out of control.